raphaelramosds/cluster/README.md

 ## Note

-Although everything is going to work, this cluster is not ready to be published on production due to security reasons.
+Although everything is going to work, this cluster is not ready to be published on a production enviroment due to security reasons.
 And I'm not proud of this.
+So here some things to do in order to make it more security

-Once the cluster is up, you should follow the steps described [here](./config/mongodb/README.md) so Debezium can **securely** monitor MongoDB collections.
+- Once the cluster is up, you should follow the steps on [MongoDB Replica set with auth mode](./config/mongodb/README.md) so Debezium can **safely** monitor MongoDB collections.

 ## References